jdeath/CheckRoyalCaribbeanPrice/README.md

   - url: "mailto://user:password@gmail.com"
   - url: "whatsapp://AccessToken@FromPhoneID/ToPhoneNo"
 ```

-## Get Royal Caribbean Account ID
-1. Use Firefox to load Royal Caribbean Website
-1. Right Click in window, select `Inspect (Q)`
-1. Click SIGN IN on the Royal website (top right)
-1. Enter you username and password and click login
-1. Click the network button (has an up/down arrow) in the inspector section of firefox
-1. In the "filter urls" box type `profileBookings/enriched`
-1. Select the line that comes up that has information in the "File" column
-1. When you click, you see something like: `https://aws-prd.api.rccl.com/v1/profileBookings/enriched/XXXX-XXX-XXXX-XXX-XXXXXXX?brand=R&includeCheckin=true`
-1. Copy the `XXXX-XXX-XXXX-XXX-XXXXXXX`, that is your account id.
-1. Paste into config.yaml `accountId:` field
-1. This key should last about a month.
-You will need to get it again in a month and update config.yaml
-1. If anyone knows how to get this value via python, please let me know.

 ## Get Cruise URL
 1. Go to Royal Caribbean and do a mock booking of the room you have, with the same number of adults and kids